logo image Glasgow Home

 Gallery of Modern Art

 In the centre of Glasgow by George Square.
 This building was originally built as a Grecian-Style Mansion for a 1700s Tobacco Merchant.
 In the early 1990s, it became the Gallery of Modern Art.
+The buildings interior just has to be seen.
 Tel 0141 287 3050.
 FREE Admission.

 RS Page .
 Website .
 G1 3AH .
 Image